martinezpenya/ED-CFGS-2122/UD01/UD01_ejercicios_EN.md

 6. Mark the true option of the following

-   to.
+   a.
 The GPL license gives the right to use the program without the option to modify it.

    b.
 The GPL license requires modifying the program.